ayinmursalin/arduino-uno-distance-sensor/README.md

 The sound waves will travels through the air, then after hit an object, the waves will be reflected.
 The reflected waves will be received by Echo Sensor.

-We can calculate duration using method buildIn pulseIn With the duration of ultrasonic waves traveled, we can count the distance with it.
+We can calculate duration using method buildIn pulseIn.

+With the duration of ultrasonic waves traveled, we can count the distance with it.

 ```C++